kubernetes-retired/heapster/influxdb/README.md

 ## How to release:

-This image supports multiple architecures, which means the Makefile cross-compiles and builds docker images for all architectures automatically when pushing.
+This image supports multiple architectures, which means the Makefile cross-compiles and builds docker images for all architectures automatically when pushing.
 If you are releasing a new version, please bump the `VERSION` value in the `Makefile` before building the images.

 How to build and push all images: